vivid-planet/comet-docs/docs/Preview/index.md

 sidebar_position: 8
 ---

-COMET-DXP comes with a built-in preview system.
+COMET DXP comes with a built-in preview system.
 There are two different types of preview: the web preview and the block preview.

 ## Block preview